volt-io/volt-io-magento/README.md

 - Mobile payments automatically redirect to customer’s banking app
 - Desktop payments redirect via a "Scan to pay" QR code

+#### Limitations
+- Module is not available for multishipping checkout.

 ### Requirements
 - Magento version: 2.3.0 - 2.4.6.
 - PHP version according to the requirements of your store version.